HIDDEN HISTORIES: DISCOVERING INDIGENOUS LONDON

 HIDDEN HISTORIES: DISCOVERING INDIGENOUS LONDON represents an exciting new departure for Border Crossings - our first documentary film, narrated by Oscar-winning actor Mark Rylance.

-Responding to 2015`s incredible Origins Festival, the film unearths the stories of indigenous people who travelled to London from the 15th century onwards.
-The extraordinary tales of Pocahontas, Jospeh Brant, Bennelong and Mai are placed alongside indigenous travellers from our own day, offering a timely re-assessment of our city and its relationship to the lands it once colonised.
+Responding to 2015`s incredible ORIGINS Festival, the film unearths the stories of indigenous people who travelled to London from the 15th century onwards.
+The extraordinary tales of Pocahontas, Joseph Brant, Bennelong and Mai are placed alongside Indigenous travellers from our own day, offering a timely re-assessment of our city and its relationship to the lands it once colonised.

 Screenings to date have been presented with the Menzies Centre for Australian Studies at Kings London, the British Library and the Association for Commonwealth Studies at the Houses of Parliament.
-The next screening will be at Syon House on 15th June 2017 at 6.30, as part of the ORIGINS Festival.
+The film was also seen at Syon House in 2017 and the National Maritime Museum in 2019, as part of the ORIGINS Festival.

 Written and directed by Michael Walling, photographed and edited by John Cobb, and produced by Marine Begault; the film was made in collaboration with the Open University, and funded by the Heritage Lottery Fund.